-Typically, iOS shows a preview of your incoming iMessage, SMS, and email messages on the Lock screen whenever you have a pending notification, as shown above on the left.
+iPhone shows a preview of your incoming iMessage, SMS, and email on the Lock Screen whenever you have a pending notification, as shown in the left image below.
 When privacy is a big concern for you, and it should be, you might want to disable this feature so that prying eyes don’t see everything you’re being sent.

-When you leave your iOS device somewhere, even if it’s just in your purse or on your sitting own desk, anyone that may be around you could easily press a button on your device to wake it while you’re looking the other way and see what people have been messaging you about.
+When you leave your iOS device somewhere, even if it’s just in your purse or on your own sitting desk, anyone around you could easily press a button on your device to wake it while you’re looking the other way and see what people have been messaging you about.
 They don’t need any kind of passcode to see your incoming message notifications, and it can be a huge invasion of privacy.

-This is the case with iMessages, text messages, and emails; but fortunately, iOS comes with a way to hide notification content from the Lock screen for these types of messages so that the content of the messages can’t be read without first unlocking the device, which is great if you have a passcode or use Touch ID.
+This is the case with iMessages, text messages, emails, and all other apps.
+But fortunately, iOS comes with a way to hide notification content from the Lock Screen so that the content of the messages can’t be read without first unlocking the device, which is great if you have a passcode or use Face ID or Touch ID.

-Stop your iPhone from displaying text messages and email preview on the Lock screen
+Stop or hide text message and email previews on the Lock Screen

 What will happen now?

-Now instead of seeing the content of incoming messages in your Lock screen notifications, you should see a summary of what kind of notification it is.
-For example, instead of seeing “Hey what’s up dude?” when someone sends that to you via iMessage, you’ll see a notification that says “iMessage” from the sender’s name.
+Now instead of seeing the content of incoming messages on your Lock Screen, you should see a summary of what kind of notification it is.
+For example, instead of seeing “Hey, what’s up dude?” when someone sends you that via iMessage, you’ll see a notification that says “iMessage” from the sender’s name.

 Likewise, for incoming email notifications, instead of seeing a preview of the actual email message and subject field for that message itself, you’ll see the placeholder text “Mail message,” as shown below.